Adrift (Lost): On the Island

 After the raft was attacked and destroyed by the Others, Sawyer (Josh Holloway) surfaces in the ocean.
 Michael is heard screaming for Walt repeatedly, and Sawyer screams for Jin-Soo Kwon (Daniel Dae Kim).
 Sawyer decides to rescue Michael first, and swims over to him, dragging him onto a piece of flotsam and performing CPR.
 Michael then wakes up, and blames Sawyer for making him fire the flare, drawing their attackers to them.
-Shortly after, the two notice a shark is encircling them; Michael believes the shark was attracted to Sawyer's bleeding wound, and the two have continuous arguments.
+Shortly after, the two notice a shark is circling them; Michael believes the shark was attracted to Sawyer's bleeding wound, and the two have continuous arguments.

 Back at camp, after Kate Austen (Evangeline Lilly) disappears into the hatch, John Locke (Terry O'Quinn) descends as well, and finds her unconscious in the computer room.
 An armed Desmond (Henry Ian Cusick) walks up behind them, and asks Locke if he is "him".
 Locke at first claims to be the person whom Desmond is seeking, but fails to correctly answer a riddle he poses.
 This failure prompts Desmond to round up the two and orders Kate to tie up Locke.
 However, Locke convinces Desmond that Kate be tied up instead.
 Desmond agrees, and Locke slides her a knife before locking her in a dark room.
 Kate frees herself and finds she is in a large pantry filled with foodstuffs, all in boxes bearing a strange marking.
 Kate then climbs into a ventilation shaft while Desmond interrogates Locke about the outside world and finds out about the plane crash.

 The plotline converges to the same point at the end of the previous episode, "Man of Science, Man of Faith".
 An alarm klaxon begins to sound.
 Desmond walks Locke at gunpoint to the computer terminal, and forces him to enter "the numbers" into the computer, which resets a 108 minute timer.
 Soon after, Desmond detects Jack Shephard (Matthew Fox), and after channeling him to the computer room, forces Locke to greet Jack as seen in the previous episode.

 Back at the raft, Michael and Sawyer see one of the raft's pontoons, and they decide to board it.
 Sawyer swims to the pontoon, giving Michael his gun in case the shark appears.
 When it does, Michael fires several times, apparently injuring the shark.
 Michael then joins Sawyer on the pontoon, and when the morning breaks, he cries, realizing that he should not have brought Walt with him on the raft, and blames himself for his son's kidnapping.
 At this point, Sawyer notices that they are back near the island.
 When they wash ashore, they meet Jin running toward them, hands tied behind his back, shouting the word "Others", and fleeing a group holding him captive.